cal-pratt/flexdi/docs/source/implicit_vs_explicit.rst

 Fixing the issue by adding explicit bindings
 --------------------------------------------

-As noted in the comment above the main method, the graph refused to resolve the main method because it was not explicitly bound to the graph.
+As noted in the error, the graph refused to resolve the function because a dependency was not explicitly bound to the graph.
-To overcome this challenge we need to bind it to the graph.
+To overcome this, we can explicitly to bind it to the graph.

 .. literalinclude:: ../../examples/implicit_vs_explicit/main_explicit.py
    :emphasize-lines: 11-12

-Great, the example works!
-But this seems kind of tedious to do if one has many dependencies that all need to be bound...
+This example works, but this may become tedious if there are many dependencies to bind.
+We can overcome this hurlde with ``@implicitbinding``.

 Reducing boilerplate with ``@implicitbinding``